Technology Overview on Software Development for Battery Management Systems (BMS)

 HMI displays battery data and enables the user to interact with the system.
 Implementing a BMS for a complex industrial solution, our Qt developers created an intuitive full-featured dashboard/HMI.
 It displays complete data of the entire battery pack, low-level battery elements, and the battery cells.
 The HMI allows the user to:

-Below is the screenshot of the HMI of our industrial BMS solution.
-It shows characteristics of all battery units and allows users to monitor their voltage and SOC.
-Besides, the dashboard helps keep track of voltage, current, SOC, SOH, and temperature of the entire battery and control its alarm conditions.
+Below is a screenshot of HMI development for our industrial BMS solution.
+The HMI application, created by Integra Sources, shows the characteristics of all battery units and allows users to monitor their voltage and SOC.
+Besides, the dashboard helps keep track of voltage, current, SOC, SOH, and temperature of the entire battery and controls its alarm conditions.

 The importance of a battery management system lies in its ability to control the battery and protect it from hazardous conditions.
 A BMS enables the efficient and long-lasting performance of the battery and the device it powers.